A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Hook

-The first sentence of any writing should capture the reader’s attention and persuade them to read further.
+The first sentence of any piece of writing should capture the reader’s attention and persuade them to read further.
 For a book report, this could mean including an interesting fact about the book or author, quoting a compelling passage, or even asking the reader a relevant question.

 Title and author-name